joepcorelli/onbaseball/README.md

 - User profiles with game thought history and statistics
 - User search functionality by display name
 - Detailed game pages showing community discussion
+- Follow other users, and see who's following who

 ### User Experience
 - Responsive design that works on mobile and desktop